Friday, June 21, 2024

 So much of my life revolves around deciding what not to read.
 There are books, magazines, newspapers...
 Then all the stuff that comes through my inbox.
 Most of which I pass over on most days.

 I do read Jeff Jackson's emails.
 And one other thing I do typically end up reading is Kareem Abdul-Jabbar's substack, at least the free version of it.
-On political and cultural issues Kareem is more or less a mainstream liberal, but he also often has his finger on the pulse of things that might not otherwise cross my field of vision.
+On political and cultural issues Kareem is more or less a mainstream Black liberal, albeit a very thoughtful one, but he also often has his finger on the pulse of things that might not otherwise cross my field of vision.
 His reflections about other sports heroes and big moments are themselves worth the price of admission.
 For example when Lebron topped his NBA career scoring record or, just this week, when Willie Mays passed away and Kareem shares about his fanboy glee at meeting Willie.

 Mostly Kareem is just a pretty deep thinker and not afraid to put it out there and very much at peace with who he is.
 The recent passing of Bill Walton does make me think about how both he and Kareem became moral figures thinking about and addressing issues a good deal bigger than basketball, in a way that I really can't think of UNC alums doing -- with the local exception of the recently passed Eric Montross, who did truly seem to work hard to use the stature attained on court to do good work.
 In this regard I have to think that John Wooden's legacy looms larger than Dean Smith's, sadly.